Jüri Uluots: Political career

 Uluots was elected to the Riigikogu, the Estonian parliament, for 1920–1926, and from 1929 through 1932.
 He was speaker of the Riigivolikogu (lower chamber) from 4 April 1938 to 12 October 1939.
 Uluots then served as prime minister from 1939 until June 1940 when Soviet troops entered Estonia and installed a new Soviet puppet government led by Johannes Vares, whereas Uluots' constitutional government went underground (and later, in exile).
 The communist puppet government was never recognized by the United States, United Kingdom and other western powers who considered it and the August 1940 annexation of Estonia into the USSR illegal.

-After the Estonian President Konstantin Päts was arrested by Soviet occupation forces and deported to Russia in July 1940, Professor Uluots became prime minister in the duties of the president as dictated by the Estonian constitution.
+After the Estonian president Konstantin Päts was arrested by Soviet occupation forces and deported to Russia in July 1940, Professor Uluots became prime minister in the duties of the president as dictated by the Estonian constitution.
 When the Nazis invaded Soviet-occupied Estonia in 1941 the communist government was overthrown.
-Ulouts refused German offers to head the Estonian Self-Administration in 1941 and instead formed part of the underground Estonian resistance to the Nazi occupation regime.
+On July 29, 1941, Uluots met with the Nazi military government of Tartu, thanked them for freeing Estonia and asked them to allow him to form the government of independent Estonia with its owned armed forces; however, his request was turned down, and the Nazis offered him to head the Estonian Self-Administration, but he refused.

 In January 1944, the front was pushed back by the Soviet Army almost all the way to the former Estonian border.
 Narva was evacuated.
 Jüri Uluots delivered a radio address that implored all able-bodied men born from 1904 through 1923 to report for German military service (Before this, Uluots had opposed Estonian mobilization.)
 The call drew support from all across the country: 38,000 draftees appeared at German registration centers.
 Several thousand Estonians who had joined the Finnish army came back across the Gulf of Finland to join the newly formed Territorial Defense Force, assigned to defend Estonia against the Soviet advance.
 It was hoped that by engaging in such a war Estonia would be able to attract Western support for the cause of Estonia's independence from the USSR and thus ultimately succeed in achieving independence.